PA Transfer Credit: Penn State, Pitt, Temple (2026)

 Plan before you register

 The single best decision is to choose your destination university first, then pick your community college courses to maximize direct matches there.
 A semester of "will this transfer?" is a semester wasted.
 With the data available on PA TRAC and the university transfer tools, you can build a two-year plan where every course has a known destination before you enroll.
+Pennsylvania's lack of a unified articulation agreement stands out when you compare it to its neighbors — Delaware's Connected Degree program offers a narrower but highly predictable path for students who know they want UDel, and New York's CUNY system shows what a large urban system looks like when it does publish comprehensive equivalencies.

 Related Articles

-Tennessee TBR Transfer Credit: Why It's Easier Than Most States
+State System ExplainersTN TBR Transfer Credit: Easier Than Most States (2026)

-TN is the only state that enforces common course numbering across all 13 community colleges.
-ENGL 1010 is ENGL 1010 everywhere.
-Here's why that matters and how the Tennessee Transfer Pathways work.
+TN is the only state with common course numbering across all 13 CCs — ENGL 1010 is ENGL 1010 everywhere.
+Why that matters and how TTP works.

 State System ExplainersDelaware Community College Transfer: A DTCC Student's Guide